MartinSahlen/bq-utils/README.md

--q query --query=query        The query to use as input to the csv writer -t table --table=table        The table to use as input to the csv writer -c --csv                      Use CSV as output for the writer -e --excel                    Use Excel as the output for the writer -o file --output=file         The path of the output file, i.e ~/Desktop/file.csv -v --version                  Show version
+-q query --query=query        The query to use as input to the csv writer -t table --table=table        The table to use as input to the csv writer -c --csv                      Use CSV as output for the writer -n --ndjson                   Use Newline delimited JSON as output for the writer -e --excel                    Use Excel as the output for the writer -o file --output=file         The path of the output file, i.e ~/Desktop/file.csv -v --version                  Show version